 - Constipation or straining with bowel movements (try a stool softener if needed)

 - Pelvic pain with intercourse

 - Pelvic pressure or the sensation that something is falling out

 - Excessive vulvar and vaginal dryness

-Should you be experiencing any of these symptoms, we recommend that you make an appointment with a pelvic floor PT in your area or contact us for an online consultation.
+Should you be experiencing any of these symptoms, make an appointment with a pelvic floor PT in your area.
+You can also contact us for an online consultation.

-Other very common, yet abnormal symptoms include depression and anxiety.
-If you are experiencing these symptoms or other hormonal/mental symptoms, please know that you are not alone.
-Know that it is perfectly normal and good to seek the guidance and treatment of a mental health professional and may possibly require medication.
-THIS IS OK!
-The only way you can truly recover postpartum is to take care of the whole you….the physical, mental and emotional.
+Other very common symptoms include the baby blues, postpartum depression and anxiety.
+If you have these symptoms or other hormonal/mental symptoms, know that you are not alone.
+It is normal and good to seek the guidance and treatment of a mental health professional.
+Medicine is okay, too!
+IT’S ALL OK!
+The only way you can recover postpartum is to take care of the whole you: the physical, mental and emotional.